Fish Like A Pro: The Best Tackle Boxes Of 2022

 - Weight6.35 lbs

-Ideal size for the travelling – and flying – angler
+Ideal size for the traveling – and flying – angler

 Surprisingly spacious capacity and plenty of pockets